anquanscan/sec-tools/README.md

 [scriptsafe](https://github.com/andryou/scriptsafe): a browser extension to bring security and privacy to chrome, firefox, and opera
 [C-Experiments](https://github.com/mcdulltii/C-Experiments): Experiments on C/C++ Exploits
 [sozu](https://github.com/sozu-proxy/sozu): Sōzu HTTP reverse proxy, configurable at runtime, fast and safe, built in Rust.
 It is awesome!
 Ping us on gitter to know more
 [DFF](https://github.com/Ivan-Markovic/DFF): One of  Best Path traversal and PRL attack tools  by TS/SCI Security (year 2008).
 Also tool is included on BackTrack 4 and OWASP Phoenix/Tools Project.
+[RdpCacheStitcher](https://github.com/BSI-Bund/RdpCacheStitcher): RdpCacheStitcher is a tool that supports forensic analysts in reconstructing useful images out of RDP cache bitmaps.